 Call for proposals: Charlayne Hunter-Gault Giving Voice to the Voiceless Program Grants

-In her words, “This is a time when the voices of all good people need to be heard.
-I hope this fund will help students find and affirm the voices of people everywhere who fight for freedom, justice and equality for themselves and their people.”
+In Ms. Hunter-Gault’s words: “I hope this fund will help students find and affirm the voices of people everywhere who fight for freedom, justice and equality for themselves and their people.”

-Projects will be evaluated on these criteria:
+Projects will be selected on these criteria:

-Would it inspire action and follow-up?
+Would the project inspire action and follow-up?

-Please email proposals to Professor Valerie Boyd firstname.lastname@example.org by February 27, 2020.
+Please email proposals to Professor Valerie Boyd firstname.lastname@example.org by Oct.
+30, 2020.